top of page

 PREFERRED QUALIFICATIONS:

-• Experience hiking in Joaquin Miller Park, Reinhardt Redwood Regional Park, and Tilden Regional Park
+• For East Bay camps: experience hiking in Joaquin Miller Park, Reinhardt Redwood Regional Park, or Tilden Regional Park and familiarity with flora and fauna in the park

 PERKS AND BENEFITS: